Searchresults

 Why Increase Student Well-Being in Class?

 Students who feel good about themselves, can achieve a stronger learning process and are less likely to drop out.
 As a lecturer, you can increase the well-being of your students during class with small interventions and promote mutual contact between students.
-It is important …
+It is …

 Read more -